 Playing at the beautiful Aria poker room.
 Spectacular! pic.twitter.com/L19eeBdCCu

 Back to the room, which is designed in that classy, whimsical Bellagio look.
 I’m not into designing, so I won’t even try to describe it, but it somehow just feels right when you’re sitting there, with your Crown and Coke, and your stack of chips in front of you, and nothing to do for hours but watch football and joke around with other players and play the game you love.
 It doesn’t hurt that I’ve been seated with some of the worst players in the world here, including a foreign women who didn’t even know how to read her hand.
 Happy times.

 (Go here to see what was the first casino on the Las Vegas Strip.)

 New kid on the block – if the new kid on the block lived in a house that cost $9 billion dollars.
-I can’t comment on this room, because the two times I’ve tried to play there, the waiting lists were long.
+Every time I’ve tried to play here, the waiting lists were long.
 That’s good news for the Aria, bad news for me.
-Everyone seems to love this new room, and many of the higher-limit games have moved from the Bellagio over here to Ivey’s Room, which of course, is named after famous professional poker player Daniel Negreanu.
+Everyone seems to love this newer room, and many of the higher-limit games have moved from the Bellagio over here to Ivey’s Room, which of course, is named after famous professional poker player Daniel Negreanu:)